jason0611/FS22_HeadlandManagement/README.md

 Additionally, if <a href="https://www.farming-simulator.com/mod.php?lang=de&country=de&mod_id=140328&title=fs2019">Guidance Steering</a> is available:
 - Deactivate and reactivate GPS guidance
+- Headland automatic: If using Guidance Steering, the headland management can be activated automatically when the headland is reached

 Additionally for existing <a href="https://www.farming-simulator.com/mod.php?lang=de&country=de&mod_id=125190&title=fs2019">SpeedControl</a>:
 - Speed adjustment also possible by changing the cruise control level